featureform/featureform/docs/quickstart-docker.md

 This quickstart uses the standalone containered version of Featureform.
 It can be used to connect to the same providers as the Kubernetes Hosted version, but lacks the scaling capabilities.

-This quickstart will walk through creating a few simple features, labels, and a training from a fraud detection dataset using Postgres and Redis.
+This quickstart will walk through creating a few simple features, labels, and a training set from a fraud detection dataset using Postgres and Redis.

 ### Requirements